Rediet-W/adgo-frontend-onboarding/README.md

 ## Adgo Frontend Onboarding

-This project is a basic React application using Vite and TypeScript, with React Router for navigation.
+This project is a basic React application using Vite and TypeScript, with React Router for navigation and React Query for handling API calls.

-A React project set up using Vite with TypeScript.
-React Router (react-router-dom) for client-side routing.
-Two basic routes: /home and /about.
+### Features

-A layout component that includes a navbar with navigation links and an <Outlet /> component for rendering child routes.
+- A layout component that includes a navbar with navigation links and an <Outlet /> component for rendering child routes.
+- GET Request: A route/page that makes a GET request using useQuery().
+- Handles loading, error, and data states.
+- POST Request: A separate route/page with a form for making a POST request using useMutation().
+- Handles pending and error states during submission.

 ### Setup Instructions